googlearchive/firebase-angular-starter-pack/README.md

 ### Authentication

 Firebase [Authentication](https://www.firebase.com/docs/web/guide/user-auth.html) makes it easy to add authentication to your app via Facebook, Github, Persona, Twitter, or email / password login.
-If you already have your own user accounts, Firebase can integrate with your servers as well.
+If you already have your own user authentication system, Firebase can integrate with your servers as well.

 ### Realtime Database